S/3 Emulators

 .

-Operator Panel Interface PCB
+Operator Panel Emulator Interface PCB

-The interaction between the operator and the panel is besides error conditions and single machine / clock
+The interaction between the operator and the panel is besides error conditions and single machine / clock cycles operations identical with the reel panel.

-cycles operations identical with the reel panel.
-Extra effort was needed to make the panel lights flicker
+Extra effort was needed to make the panel lights flicker as on the original panel.
+See this movie where I demonstrate this emulator.

-IBM 3277-2 terminal with CCP running in the emulator.
+running in the model 15 emulator.

 See also my 5496 project.